akiomiyao/tef/README.md

 The chromosome sequence should be the output of tef.pl.

 ## Update
+- 1.6 TEF now outputs read alignments to the genomic sequences corresponding to transposition sites derived from the detected genotypes.
+2026-02-10
 - 1.5 Now possible to detect transpositions by comparing a single set of read data with a reference genome sequence.
 2025-04-23
 - 1.4 Improved accuracy of TE detection.
 2023-12-14
 - 1.3 Insertion direction of TE is shown with same format of version 1.0.
 2023-10-09